LASwork3/weather-api-integration/README.md

 # Weather API Data Integration

+## About the project

+I built this project to gain practical experience with APIs and understand how data moves between separate systems.

-A Python integration project that retrieves current weather data from the Open-Meteo REST API, validates and transforms the JSON response, and saves the processed records as a CSV file.
+The Python script retrieves current weather data for Enschede and Rotterdam from the Open-Meteo REST API.
+It checks the returned JSON data, transforms it into a simpler structure and saves the processed records in a CSV file.

+## What is an API?

+An API, or Application Programming Interface, allows separate software systems to exchange information through a defined set of requests and responses.

+In this project, the Python script sends an HTTP GET request to Open-Meteo.
+The API returns weather information in JSON format, which the script then processes.

-## Project purpose
+## Purpose

-This project demonstrates a simple end-to-end system integration workflow:

-Open-Meteo API → HTTP GET request → JSON validation → data mapping → data transformation → CSV output

-The project was created to practise REST APIs, data integration, error handling, logging and technical documentation.
+The purpose of this project was to practise the main steps of a system integration:

+1. Connect to an external system through an API.
+2. Retrieve data through an HTTP request.
+3. Validate that the expected data is present.
+4. Map and transform the data into a clearer structure.
+5. Save the processed data in a local output file.
+6. Record successful actions and errors through logging.

+## Integration flow

+Open-Meteo API
+      ↓
+HTTP GET request
+      ↓
+JSON response
+      ↓
+Data validation
+      ↓
+Data mapping and transformation
+      ↓
+Temperature categorisation
+      ↓
+CSV output

 ## Features

-- Retrieves weather data for Enschede and Rotterdam
+* Retrieves current weather data for Enschede and Rotterdam
-- Sends HTTP GET requests to a REST API
+* Sends HTTP GET requests to a REST API
-- Processes JSON responses
+* Processes JSON responses
-- Validates required data fields
+* Checks that required fields are present
-- Maps external API fields to clearer internal field names
+* Maps API field names to clearer internal names
-- Transforms data into a simplified structure
+* Categorises temperatures as cold, mild or warm
+* Prints a weather summary in the terminal
-- Exports processed records to CSV
+* Saves processed records as CSV
-- Handles timeouts, HTTP errors and invalid responses
+* Handles request timeouts, connection failures and HTTP errors
-- Records successful actions and errors in a log file
+* Records activity and errors in a log file

 ## Technologies

-- Python
+* Python
-- Requests
+* Requests
-- REST API
+* REST API
-- HTTP
+* HTTP
-- JSON
+* JSON
-- CSV
+* CSV
-- Git
+* Git
+* GitHub

 ## Project structure